 The fact is that China is a big country and anybody who gives you a “one size fits all” answer probably doesn’t understand that.

 No matter what season of the year it may be, there is always a place in China that is worth visiting.
 I’ve traveled in the dead of winter and in the heat of the summer – both experiences have had their ups and downs.

-For this reason, I’m going to share with you my answer based on the month you plan to visit here, along with my recommended places to visit during that time.
+For this reason, I’m going to share with you my answer based on the season / month you plan to visit China, along with my recommended places to visit during that time.